matitaweb/mumet2017_internal_project/README.md

 # RE-IDENTIFICATION OF PEOPLE IN OUTDOOR SURVEILLANCE VIDEOS (#mumet2017_internal_project)

->" The system is capable of reidentify a given (query) person.
+>"The system is capable of reidentify a given (query) person.
->The process annotate videos detecting pedestrian using a simple HOG detector and than with a "Siamese Network" try to reidentify people by a similarity ranking. "
+>The process annotate videos detecting pedestrian using a simple HOG detector and than with a "Siamese Network" try to reidentify people by a similarity ranking."

 ### FIRST SOME RESULTS...